 The last cases were in the provinces of Béni Mellal, Chtouka Aït Baha, El Kelaa Des Sraghna, Errachidia, and Tata.

 All travellers going to Morocco should take care with food and water hygiene, as there is a risk of typhoid and hepatitis A, which are both transmitted through contaminated food and water.

 If you are visiting friends or relatives in Morocco or are a long-stay traveller, you are at increased risk of consuming contaminated food and drinks, and you should therefore be extra careful.

 These are some of the most important services you may need while in Morocco.

 British Embassy Rabat The British Embassy Rabat can provide you with assistance while you are there.
 You can reach them by calling +212 (0) 537 633 333.

 Local emergency medical services For emergencies needing medical assistance, dial +212 150 or call SOS Médicins to speak to a doctor at +212 (0)5 22 98 98 98.

 Medical facilities and practitioners In the case that you may get ill while in Morocco, the British Embassy Rabat has prepared a list of medical facilities and practitioners in Morocco with relevant information readily available for you to find reputable medical help quickly.

-Check if you need vaccinations Speak with one of our prescribing nurses at least six to eight weeks before travel for advice on vaccinations for Morocco
+Check if you need vaccinations If you need vaccinations, you should book your vaccination appointment at least six to eight weeks before travelling to Morocco

 Polio vaccination certificate The polio vaccination certificate requirements for Morocco are subject to updates, so you should check before your departure